arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-Arduino-Cloud.md

 3. Double-press the reset button on the board, then click **Try Again**.

-4. Try uploading an Example sketch (such as _Examples > Built in > 01.Basics > Blink_) in the [Web Editor](https://create.arduino.cc/editor).
+4. Try uploading an Example sketch (such as _Examples > Built in > 01.Basics > Blink_) in the [Cloud Editor](https://create.arduino.cc/editor).

-   * If your board isn't detected by the Web Editor, see [If your board does not appear in the port menu](https://support.arduino.cc/hc/en-us/articles/4412955149586-If-your-board-does-not-appear-in-the-port-menu).
+   * If your board isn't detected by the Cloud Editor, see [If your board does not appear in the port menu](https://support.arduino.cc/hc/en-us/articles/4412955149586-If-your-board-does-not-appear-in-the-port-menu).

    * If you get an error message when uploading, see [Errors when uploading a sketch](https://support.arduino.cc/hc/en-us/articles/4403365313810-Errors-when-uploading-a-sketch).